The Bankrate promise

-Knowing what a competitive interest rate looks like is a crucial part of choosing the best lender for you.
-Before signing on with the first lender you see, look at the terms to make sure the repayment options meet your needs and compare its interest rate range to similar lenders.
+Knowing what a competitive interest rate looks like is crucial to choosing the best lender for you.
+Before signing on with the first lender you see, look at the terms to ensure the repayment options meet your needs and compare its interest rate range to similar lenders.

-You could qualify for more favorable terms or a lower rate with a different lender or institution, so make sure you’re aware of what a competitive rate will look like for your credit situation before starting the application process.
+You could qualify for more favorable terms or a lower rate with a different lender or institution.
+So, ensure you know what a competitive rate will look like for your credit situation before starting the application process.

 How to compare lenders

 Comparing lenders can seem like a daunting task; there are a plethora of lenders that all offer similar products and interest rates.
 However, finding the right lender for you doesn’t have to be a time-consuming and difficult process.

-There are websites that do all the back-end work for you and list the ‘best’ lenders as per their methodologies and ranking systems.
-They’ll often list the lender and loan details, so you don’t have to dig through every lender’s terms and conditions document.
+Some websites do all the back-end work for you and list the ‘best’ lenders per their methodologies and ranking systems.
+They’ll often list the lender and loan details, so you don’t have to dig through the document of every lender’s terms and conditions.

 Once you come across a few lenders that you think would best suit your needs, see if you prequalify (if they offer the option) before applying.
 Prequalification allows you to see your approval odds and predicted rates before applying, with no impact to your credit score.

 How to choose the best boat lender for you

-After prequalifying, compare your predicted terms and make sure you meet all of the requirements before you decide to apply for the lender that offers you the most competitive rate.
+After prequalifying, compare your predicted terms and ensure you meet all the requirements before applying for the lender that offers you the most competitive rate.